ShingoHiruma/homogenization_via_unitcell/README.md

 ## Features
-- Extraction of the complex permeability in the form of a continued fraction
+- Determining the complex permeability in the form of a continued fraction
 - Applicable to the round wire, rectangular conductor, and arbitrarily shaped conductor

 ## Download